chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching](https://arxiv.org/abs/2412.03594#): similar to blendserve
 - [ ] [iServe: An Intent-based Serving System for LLMs](https://arxiv.org/abs/2501.13111): use cost model to dynamically set deployment configuration
 - [ ] [TAPAS: Thermal- and Power-Aware Scheduling for LLM Inference in Cloud Platforms](https://arxiv.org/abs/2501.02600): seems a Practical work in engineering?
 Take into account temperature and power consumption
+- [ ] [ThunderServe: High-performance and Cost-efficient LLM Serving in Cloud Environments](https://mlsys.org/virtual/2025/poster/3005): a novel scheduling algorithm, which optimizes the deployment plan of LLM serving to accommodate the heterogeneous resource and network bandwidth conditions in cloud environments, and fluctuating online conditions

 #### LLM as microservice